-His research and teaching interests lie: (A) in the comparative examination of ancient Greek concepts of democracy (with emphasis on concepts related to political participation) and American democratic political traditions; (B) in the contribution of ancient Greek and Byzantine strands of cosmopolitanism to the improvement of peace prospects between nations.
+His research and teaching interests lie (A) in the comparative examination of ancient Greek concepts of democracy (with emphasis on concepts related to political participation) and American democratic political traditions; (B) in the contribution of ancient Greek, Arabic, and Byzantine strands of cosmopolitanism to the improvement of peace prospects between nations; (C) in topics related to security, transnational conflict and cosmopolitanism; and (D) in the comparative examination of Western, Byzantine, and Islamic intellectual histories.
 Another cluster of his research looks at the Greek diaspora in tandem with Cultural Diplomacy.
-Dr. Theodosiadis frequently consults with NATO and diplomats about crisis management, cultural property, democracy, transnational peace and cooperation.
+Dr. Theodosiadis participates in discussions with diplomats on issues related to cultural property, democracy, transnational peace, and cooperation..

 Dr. Theodosiadis completed his PhD in Politics and International Relations (with emphasis on Political Theory and History of Political Thought) at Goldsmiths, University of London.
 He holds a Postgraduate Certificate in Learning and Teaching in Higher Education and is an Associate Fellow of the UK Higher Education Academy.
 While working for the Study in Greece, Dr. Theodosiadis has participated in programmes for the internationalization of Greek universities, which design post-graduate degree courses that will be certified by Greek and foreign institutions of higher education.
 Such programs are expected to attract students from the Middle East, Eastern Mediterranean and Asian countries.